 Senate Bill 515 was a proposed bill introduced in early 2014.
-It would have established a state controlled database that would document and limit the amount of payday loans a California consumer can take out.
+It would have established a state-controlled database to document and limit the number of payday loans and installment loans that a California consumer can take out.
 The bill would have set a limit of 4 payday loans a year.
 Additionally, it would have increased the amount of time a consumer has to pay off a payday loan.
 It would have set a minimum of 30 days for every $100 borrowed.
-Lastly the bill was set to establish prudent requirements that borrows would need to follow in order to verify a client is able to pay back a direct payday loan.
+Lastly, the bill was set to establish prudent requirements that borrows would need to follow in order to verify a client is able to pay back a direct payday loan.
 The bill didn’t even make it past the Banking and Financial Institutions Committee!
 In April of 2014 the committee voted to not pass the bill out of committee onto the full California senate.
 This essentially killed the bill.
 It will be interesting to see if any new bills are proposed during the 2015 or 2016 legislative session.
 Stay tuned for more news regarding California payday loans rules and regulations.
 These regulations will affect retail payday loan locations in California as well as online firms that offer payday loans in California.

-Compared to most states California has rather strict laws when it comes to the regulation of payday loans.
-In fact many lenders don’t even offer payday loans in California because other states are considerably less restrictive.
+Compared to most states California has rather strict laws when it comes to the regulation of payday and installment loans.
+In fact many lenders don’t even provide short term loans in California because other states are considerably less restrictive.
 This includes many firms that provide online payday loans, not just brick and mortar lenders.
 In just the last year, California sanctioned at least nine payday loan lenders for abusive practices.
 To offer a payday loan to a resident of California a lender must be licensed by the Department of Corporations.
 This means unlicensed lenders do not need to follow the normal payday loan laws in California.
-There will probably be some new payday loan regulations added to the books in 2016.
+There will probably be some new regulations regarding cash advances added to the books in 2017.
 Check back for updates as we continue to update these new regulations and rules.
 On that note, we recently discussed whether or not a California payday loan lender can sue you for an unpaid payday loan.

-California payday loan laws are always changing!
+California payday and installment loan laws are always changing!
 Check the laws before you apply!